mikestreety/mikestreety/app/content/blog/2022-05-13-add-custom-repositories-for-composer-to-pull-from.md

 }
 ```

 This uses your SSH key, so if you have access to the repo it will clone it down.
-You can then choose which branch to use (by preceeding it with `dev-`) or you can still use a tag.
+You can then choose which branch to use (by preceding it with `dev-`) or you can still use a tag.
 This is useful if you've not published your package yet.

 ## Other means